Chocolate bar: Combination bars

-The first chocolate bars were plain chocolate, but often flavoured with spices, such as cinnamon and vanilla.
-Producers soon began combining chocolate with other ingredients such as nuts, fruit, caramel, nougat, and wafers.
-In 1830, Kohler added hazelnuts to chocolate bars and, in 1852, Caffarel added hazelnuts as a smooth paste to its chocolate, creating gianduja.
-Adding other, usually cheaper, ingredients to bars was also a way to reduce production costs.
+Popular ingredients and confections such as nuts, fruit, caramel, whipped nougat, crisped rice, and wafers are commonly combined with chocolate, which may be moulded into bars or used as a coating.
+Adding other, usually cheaper, ingredients to chocolate bars can help reduce production costs.
 Additionally, the overwhelming majority of combination bars use milk chocolate, which further decreases the amount of cocoa in the finished product.
-Approximately 30,000 varieties of candy bars existed in the United States during the 1920s, most of which were produced locally.
+Conversely, chocolate also helps protect sensitive confections from exposure to the surrounding air.
+By the 1920s, approximately 30,000 varieties of candy bars already existed in the United States, most of which were produced locally.